The Scottish LGPS funds' member website is at http://www.scotlgps2015.org/

 Your pension can only be paid early if your employer decides you are permanently unable to perform the duties of your job due to ill health and you are not immediately capable of undertaking other work.

 The pension can take account of some or all of your prospective service to your state pension age (min 65) depending on whether you are likely to be capable of working again.
+There are graded levels of benefit based on how likely you are to be capable of gainful employment after you leave.
+Gainful employment means paid employment for not less than 30 hours in each week for a period of not less than 12 months.

 No enhancement to your actual service is granted if you have previously received a tier 1 enhancement or an enhancement under LGPS regulations prior to 1 April 2009.